-I roll in like a slow moving fog, smother your motivation and sit on your self esteem like it’s an old comfortable sofa.
+I roll in like a slow-moving fog, smother your motivation and sit on your self-esteem like it’s an old comfortable sofa.
 There may be no particular outside trigger and it might otherwise be a beautiful sunny day.

-But inside your head it’s gray, damp and miserable.
+But inside your head, it’s gray, damp, and miserable.

-Heaviness moves in and day after day, managing and enduring life is more of a challenge.
+Heaviness moves in day after day, and managing and enduring life is more of a challenge.
 When will it stop?
 When will it go away?

-Oh but I’m not done.
+Oh, but I’m not done.

 Like a lightning bolt out of the sky, I can strike and bring on a moment of such intense pain, you feel worthless.
-Pain so intense you even want end your life.
+Pain so intense you even want to end your life.
 Anything to get it to stop.
 But those thoughts?
 The result of my manipulation.

 You struggle to think of your family.
 They’re so distant in your mind at those most intense moments.
 And sometimes I can convince you that not even they really care.
 Wouldn’t it be easier for everyone if you weren’t such a burden?